SanchitaMishra170676/GHCI-Skillenza/README.md

 - **BACKEND** 	  : Django, Firebase
 - **BLOCKCHAIN** : Ethereum, Node, Web-3, MetaMask,
     Ganache, Truffle,JavaScript, Solidity
-- **EDITORS**           : Atom, Visual Studio Code, Xampp
+- **EDITORS**           : Atom, Visual Studio Code

 ## WHAT IF VACCINE ARRIVES
 - The arrival of vaccine would lead to a great rush in the hospitals and pharmacy sector, which for obvious reasons won’t be good for health especially the senior citizens who are more prone to the disease.
-- We’ve planned to inculcate the feature of calling trained volunteers who follow all the safety norms while they visit the houses for vaccination.
+- We’ve planned to inculcate the feature of calling government authorised volunteers who follow all the safety norms while they visit the houses for vaccination.
 - This would not only prevent the people from standing in long queues but also offer an edge to the elderly and specially abled people to get vaccinated at the comfort of their home.This would boost the economy without any stress of affecting citizen’s life.